tamzinatkins/offmychest/_posts/2021-01-01-year-of-intention.md

 Side note: It's no coincidence that I enjoy Matt D'Avella's [YouTube channel](https://www.youtube.com/user/blackboxfilmcompany).
 Matt is the director of both *Minimalism* and *The Minimalists: Less Is Now*.
 I also invite you to check out Matt's content.

-## Bringing more intionality into my life
+## Bringing more intentionality into my life

 ### Reading and Writing